-When you don't see this award-winning journalist on Bay News 9, you may just pass Scott on the road traveling to his next adventure for his acclaimed "Florida On A Tankful" series.
+When you don't see this award-winning journalist on Bay News 9, you may just pass Scott on the road traveling to his next adventure for his acclaimed Florida on a Tankful series.

-Scott added weekend reporting duties at Bay News 9 in 2007, while continuing to report for Central Florida News 13.
-He came to Florida in April 2001 after working with the Ohio News Network (ONN) as the state-wide news channel's political and public affairs producer.
+Scott joined the reporting staff at Central Florida News 13, after working with the Ohio News Network (ONN) as the state-wide news channel's political and public affairs producer.

-He also spent time at WSYX-TV and as an overnight newsource anchor at WBNS-TV in Columbus, Ohio.
+He also spent time in the newsroom at WSYX-TV in college and later as an overnight newsource anchor at WBNS-TV, both in Columbus, Ohio.
 Scott's career got an early start when he became a production assistant at WTTE-TV in Columbus during high school.
 He was the youngest employee ever hired by the station.

 Always traveling, Scott earned his college degree by way of London, England, Washington, D.C. and finally Otterbein College in his native Ohio.
 While in college, Scott spent a semester studying religion and environmental science at Froebel College in London.

 He also served as the Sy-Fy Channel Europe's first intern after backpacking across Europe and the United Kingdom.
 Following Great Britain, Scott spent an in-depth semester studying journalism at American University in the nation's capital and held a part-time job at the Fox network.

 Scott's enthusiasm for water skiing, paddle boarding and boating includes a membership with the United States Power Squadron, a national safe-boating organization.
 He is also a theme-park fan and marathon runner.
 When not on the road, Scott is hard at work on his first book.

 Know of a place Scott should visit?
 Drop him a line using the form below.